Setting the Standard for Yacht Sales Professionals

 SECTION 1.2.
 Purposes and Powers.
 This Corporation is organized and shall be operated exclusively for the purposes set forth in the Certificate of Incorporation, as amended, of this Corporation.
 All of the purposes and powers of this Corporation shall be exercised only so that this Corporation's operations shall be exclusively within the contemplation of Section 501(c)(6) of the Internal Revenue Code of 1986.

-The office of this Corporation, at which the general business of this Corporation shall be transacted and where the records of this Corporation shall be kept, shall be at 105 Eastern Avenue, Suite 104, Annapolis, Maryland 21403-3300.
+The office of this Corporation, at which the general business of this Corporation shall be transacted and where the records of this Corporation shall be kept, shall be at 180 Admiral Cochrane Drive, Suite 370, Annapolis, Maryland 21401.

 SECTION 3.1 Classes & Criteria.
-There shall be two classes of members, (A) Corporate Members, and (B) Affiliate Members.
+There shall be three classes of members, (A) Corporate Members, (B) Affiliate Members and (C) Individual Members.

 - Company or principal of company has been in the full time business of yacht brokerage for at least one year prior to application,